 After going through all the trouble to wash, condition, and style your hair, you would hate for your hair to end up looking brittle and damaged.
 The health of the hair follicle is essential to take into account for anyone trying to stop hair loss and thinning because it is the part of the hair's anatomy that gives it all it needs for healthy growth.

 Your lifestyle as a whole and your hair care regimen have an impact on the health of your hair follicles.
-While it's crucial to make sure you're utilizing the appropriate

 As strange as it may sound, hair follicles are organs.
 They are small pockets made of connective tissue and cells, found in the dermal layer of the skin (a step deeper than the more superficial epidermis), and their role is to regulate hair growth.